krussll/tarothappy/_posts/2020-11-10-rules-of-short-mat-bowls.md

 ## Rink Dimensions

+The rink itself is 13.7 meters by 12.2 meters wide.
+The full ruling can be found below:

-_(b) The maximum length shall be 13750 mm (45’) and the minimum length 12200 mm (40’) including ditches.
+_...(b) The maximum length shall be 13750 mm (45’) and the minimum length 12200 mm (40’) including ditches.
 The width shall be 1830 mm (6’) with a tolerance of 50 mm (2”)._
 _(c) The floor surface should be level._

 _(a) The centre block shall be 380 mm (15”) long, not less than 70 mm (2¾”) or more than 75 mm (3”) above the surface of the rink mat, with a maximum thickness of 75 mm (3”) and a minimum thickness of 40 mm (1½”)._
 _(b) It may be square or rounded at the ends and must be made of timber._
 _(c) It shall be coloured white and must not be covered by material._
-_(d) It must not be affixed to the surface of the rink mat._
+_(d) It must not be affixed to the surface of the rink mat..._

 _All line markings on the rink mat must be in 12mm (1/2") wide white adhesive tape.
-All markings must be clearly and correctly defined at all times.
-(See Appendix 4 diagram)._
+All markings must be clearly and correctly defined at all times..._

 >> SOURCE: <a href="http://www.onwbc.org.uk/documents/shortmat/ESMBA-Laws-of-the-Game2014.pdf">onwbc.org.uk</a>